spiceMonkey/udacity/CarND-Advanced-Lane-Lines/writeup.md

 #### Discussion

 ##### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?
+The most challenging part I observed during the project was robust lane line detection.
+Under different lightning and road conditions, it could lose track of the detected lines.
+Applying some moving average filter and tuning line detection window size etc. could help, which is why my pipeline can work relatively robust in the project_video.mp4.
+But I found it would fail for the challenge videos.
+More image processing is necessary to make the line detection more robust - I should try adding additional filtering and color enhancement techniques to reduce thresholded background noise.
+Even deep learning techniques could be utilized to help identify lane lines.
+Due to the time limit, I didn't explore these options this time.